-In 2018, NESsT decided to become that lender after noticing that entrepreneurs in our incubation program not growing because of a lack of impact capital.
+In 2018, NESsT decided to become that lender after noticing that entrepreneurs in our incubation program were not growing because of a lack of impact capital.

 We launched our first fund, designed with a flexible structure that can provide long-term loans at reasonable terms to enterprises operating in the poorest communities.
 The NESsT fund targets investments to 80 enterprises generating employment for 30,000 vulnerable individuals in Brazil, Chile, Colombia, and Peru, with loans averaging $200,000.

 Among the attendees was Nisaa Jetha, Head of Impact at Alta Semper Capital, a private equity investment manager co-founded by Ronald Lauder (Chairman of Clinique) and Richard Parsons (Chairman of Rockefeller Foundation).
 She reflects on the event.